JOB-PORTAL

 Economic viability comparison: with BESS vs. without BESS

-You receive a transparent comparison of scenarios as a decision-making basis for investment, further development, or exit.
+You receive a transparent comparison of scenarios as a decision basis for investment, further development, or exit.

 Icon for maintenance and installation